lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Details.md

 main reactor ReactionTypeError {
     timer t;
     reaction(t) {=
-        let foo:number = "THIS IS NOT A NUMBER";
+        let foo: number = "THIS IS NOT A NUMBER";
         console.log("Hello World.");
     =}
 }